Posted by Julia Daniels | For Families, For Men, For Women, How to

 Bonus: If you’re religious, gratitude reminds you of the good, good Giver of all gifts.

 We welcome customers and readers of differing traditions from around the globe.
 As we celebrate our American Thanksgiving holiday, though, we gratefully remember a band of plucky pilgrims from our history.
 Seeking a new life, about 102 people sailed from England, landing in 1620 in what is now known as Plymouth, Massachusetts.
-Only 53 people survived sickness, bitter cold, and starvation to see their first harvest in 1621.

 Together with 90-plus native Americans, they gave thanks to God, feasting and celebrating for three days — the first “official” Thanksgiving.